NathNacht/immo-eliza-scraping-immozila-Cleaning-EDA/README.md

 ## 📜 Timeline

-This project was created in 5 days.
+This project was implemented in 5 days.